filecoin-project/specs/content/libraries/drand/_index.md

 Thereafter, the Filecoin client can call drand's endpoints:

 - `/public/latest` to get the latest randomness value produced by the beacon
-- `/public/<round>` to get the randoomness value produced by the beacon at a given round
+- `/public/<round>` to get the randommness value produced by the beacon at a given round

 ## Using drand in Filecoin